The Language Lab

 Quotation in earlier and contemporary Australian Aboriginal English

-Language Lab Director, Dr Celeste Rodriguez Louro, has just had a major ARC DECRA output, an article titled 'Quotation in earlier and contemporary Australian Aboriginal English' published in top linguistics journal Language Variation and Change (Cambridge University Press).
+Language Lab Director, A/Prof Celeste Rodriguez Louro, has just had a major ARC DECRA output, an article titled 'Quotation in earlier and contemporary Australian Aboriginal English' published in top linguistics journal Language Variation and Change (Cambridge University Press).
 This work shows that Aboriginal English is significantly different from mainstream Englishes, including Australian English.
-This is the first-ever article on Australian English published in this major international journal and the first work co-authored with a First Nations scholar -- Nyungar scholar Glenys Collard.
+This is the first-ever article on Australian Aboriginal English published in this major international journal and the first work co-authored with a First Nations scholar -- Nyungar scholar Glenys Collard.

 Celeste is now working on a sequel paper where First Nations youth are further evidenced to sustain traditional cultural frameworks in the face of relentless globalisation.